russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Have you ever noticed that some people complain about "the lack of time" for their loved ones, family members, or even pets?
 Paradoxically, busyness can be their comfort zone, which is difficult to leave.

-Under external pressures and being among people all the time, many seem to neglect self-care.
+Under external pressures and in the constant presence of others, many individuals often neglect their self-care.
 In such a case, why not view solitude as an opportunity?

 Become your own best friend and use time alone for personal growth.
 Here is a brief list of perks you can use when embracing solitude: